sap-tutorials/sap-build-apps/tutorials/codejam-03-cart-page/codejam-03-cart-page.md

 ### Create data resource for CAP service
-In order to fetch data from the CAP service, we need to create a data resource for the CAP service.
+In order to fetch data from the CAP service, you need to create a data resource for the CAP service.

 1. Back in your **ShoppingApp** project, open the **Data** tab.